 Going “back to school” for long educational programs is often not practical.
 Besides the fact that they are working, mature learners often have other demands on their resources such as rent or mortgage payments, family expenses, and utility bills…not to mention personal desires such as hobbies and entertainment.

-Curious to explore what a continuous learning experience can look like?
+Curious to explore what a continuous learning experience and content management can look like?
 You might be interested in EdApp’s free course on safety in the workplace, which is an example course on safety compliance you can use as a template for your organization.
-This course, among hundreds of others, can be accessed via EdApp’s free content library, full of fully-editable courseware to share and train with your teams.
+This social learning course, among hundreds of others, can be accessed via EdApp’s free content library, full of fully-editable courseware to share and train with your teams.